ZeratulAud/cs480Mcilwain/PA4/README.md

 ## Dependency Instructions
 For both of the operating systems to run this project installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials).

-This project uses OpenGL 3.3.
-Some computers, such as virtual machines in the ECC, can not run this version.
-In in order to run OpenGL 2.7 follow the instructions at [Using OpenGL 2.7](https://github.com/HPC-Vis/computer-graphics/wiki/Using-OpenGL-2.7)

 ### CMake Instructions

 ```bash